-Prerequisite: P6104, P8130 or MPH Quantitative Foundations core course and P6400
+Prerequisite: P6103 or P6104, and P6400.

-Provides our CTSA fellows and scholars with insights into and understanding of the process of patient oriented/ translational research and gives them an opportunity to meet active investigators from academia and industry, and learn about some career enhancing resources available at CUMC.
+Provides our CTSA fellows and scholars with insights into and understanding of the process of patient oriented/translational research and gives them an opportunity to meet active investigators from academia and industry, and learn about some career enhancing resources available at CUMC.
 Active researchers from various clinical disciplines and public health are invited to speak on research techniques, design, and laboratory methodology as applied to current studies.
 They present their experiences in conducting patient orientated research on the Health Sciences campus and elsewhere.
 Also features speakers from both the pharmaceutical and biotech industries who discuss drug development, and preclinical and clinical trials.
 Other lectures deal with FDA regulations, patent law, and the Institutional Review Board and ways to effectively build and succeed in a clinical/translational academic career.